AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/Python/SDSPy/Python3/readme.md

 client.updateValues(namespaceId, stream.Id, updatedEvents)
 ```

-If you attempt to update values that do not exist they will be created.
+If you attempt to update values that do not exist, they will be created.
 The sample updates
 the original ten values and then adds another ten values by updating with a
 collection of twenty values.

+<h5>Replacing Values</h5>

 In contrast to updating, replacing a value only considers existing
 values and will not insert any new values into the stream.
 The sample
 program demonstrates this by replacing all twenty values.
 The calling conventions are
 identical to ``updateValue`` and ``updateValues``:

-Replace values:

 ```python
 # replace one value